elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **The Principle (The 'What'):**
     *   **Primary:** **S076 - The Hadith "The strong one is not..."** This redefines the goal of conflict from the outset.
+    * **The Spiritual Root:** S173 From the perspective of Tazkiyah, uncontrolled rage is a manifestation of the spiritual disease of **Anger (Ghadab)**.
+Imam Mawlud described it as a "swelling ocean" that, when it overflows, allows Shaytan to take the helm of our ship.
+The Prophetic tools in this chapter are an "emergency fire drill" designed to extinguish the fire of Ghadab and expel the influence of Shaytan from our hearts and homes.
     *   **Supporting Illustration:** **S080 - The Quranic verse on *al-kazimeen al-ghayz*.** This shows that restraining anger is not just a good habit, but a quality beloved by Allah and a characteristic of the people of Jannah.

 *   **The Tools (The 'How'): The Prophetic Emergency Protocol**